 - 2013.
-Researchers from the University of Helsinki find that musical creativity depends on a particular cluster of genes.
+Researchers from the University of Helsinki found that musical creativity depends on a particular cluster of genes.

-Does it mean you are not creative if those genes are absent in your organism?
+Does it mean you can’t be creative if those genes are absent in your organism?

 Nope, it doesn’t.
-Far from everyone is an artist, after all.
-Engineers, businessmen, marketers, directors, bloggers, doctors — do those researchers want to say all these people are non creative?
+Not all of us are artists, after all.
+Engineers, marketers, directors, bloggers, doctors — do researchers want to say that all these people are non-creative?

 Is Everyone Born Creative?

 College essay topics generation doesn’t require any superpowers or congenial talents.
 But the interesting fact is that mental disorders influence creativity and the process of idea generation: